 Click here to download your printable verse to carry with you today.

-Pastor Greg lives in Adelaide and serves as pastor of Golden Grove Lutheran Church and School.
-He is blessed to be able to spend lots of time with his grandchildren, Teddy and Olivia.
+Pastor Greg lives in Adelaide and serves as pastor of Golden Grove Lutheran Church and Golden Grove Lutheran Primary School.
+He is blessed to spend lots of time with his grandchildren, Teddy and Olivia.
 His spare time is taken up with golf, Formula 1 and going out with his beautiful wife.